 The pooled analysis will be carried out in a similar way to the site-specific analysis.
 Country or study site will potentially be included as a fixed effect, or as a random effect in a multi-level model.
-Statistical heterogeneity between study sites will be determined using the Q-test and the I2 index [33].
+Statistical heterogeneity between study sites will be determined in a two-stage analysis using the Q-test and the I2 index [30].